EvaMaeRey/tidypivot/README.md

 and thoughtful contributions from @shannonpileggi and @brshallow
 <https://github.com/EvaMaeRey/mytidytuesday/issues/3>

-# Step 00. prep some data, records and flat
+# Step 00. prep some data, records and flat data frame

 ``` r
 library(tidyverse)